chandralegend/semantix/docs/building-blocks/large-language-model.md

 ## How to create a custom LLM?

+!> If your model follows a different message template, its little tricky.
+Check one of the in-built LLMs to understand the implementation.

 Each and every in-built LLM classes in Semantix are subclasses of the `BaseLLM` class.
 You can create your own custom LLM by subclassing the `BaseLLM` class and implementing the necessary methods.

 For example, to create a custom LLM that always returns a name of the model, you can do the following: